 Source and origin

-Plants are grown from cuttings to maintain its unique qualities.
+Plants are grown from cuttings here at the nursery.
 The original plant was grown by the late North Carolina Botanical Garden curator Rob Gardner from seed collected in southeastern NC.

 We guarantee our plants to be healthy, ready for planting, and correctly named.
 We are not able to guarantee whether a plant will grow in your garden as there are too many circumstances that are beyond our control.